 If you’re looking for the next big opportunity in Canadian real estate, you might want to pay attention to Windsor, Ontario.
 This border city is experiencing explosive growth that many investors are just starting to notice.
+For those ready to make Windsor their home, our first-time home buyer Windsor Ontario guide walks through the complete purchase process.

 We sat down with Alex Sciatoli, an investment-focused realtor from Windsor who brings a unique background in law, manufacturing, and real estate to help investors make smart decisions in this growing market.